 Lyme disease

-The most famous of the tick borne diseases in Canada is an inflammatory condition caused by strains of Borrelia bacteria, carried by blacklegged ticks.
-It’s the most common tick-related illness, and it often comes with a rash, as well as fever, nausea and muscle and joint pain.
+The best-known tick borne disease in Canada is Lyme disease: an inflammatory condition caused by strains of Borrelia bacteria, carried by blacklegged ticks.
+It’s the most common tick-related illness, and it often comes with a rash (above), as well as fever, nausea and muscle and joint pain.
 Remember: ticks may thrive in deciduous forests but populations are spreading to more urban settings.
-To find out if Lyme disease-carrying ticks live near you, visit this Health Canada website to track problem areas listed by province.
+To find out if Lyme disease-carrying ticks live near you, visit the Health Canada website to track problem areas listed by province.

 Babesiosis